Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Conclusion

 \section{Conclusion}

 In this paper, we propose a new self-supervised learning method, called Mixing and Disentangling~(MD), for point cloud pre-training.
-Different from the existing works, we propose to mix the original point clouds in the training set to form ``new'' data and then demand the model to ``separate'' the mixed point cloud.
-In this way, the model is asked to mine the geometric knowledge, such as the shape-related key points for reconstruction.
+Different from existing works, we propose to mix the original point clouds in the training set to form ``new'' data and then demand the model to ``separate'' the mixed point cloud.
+In this way, the model is asked to mine the geometric knowledge, \eg, the shape-related key points for reconstruction.
 To verify the effectiveness of the proposed method, we build a simple baseline to implement our method.
 We use an encoder to obtain the embedding of the mixed point cloud and then an instance-adaptive decoder is harnessed to separate the original point clouds.
 During the self-supervised training, the encoder learns the prior knowledge of point cloud structure, which is scalable and can improve the downstream tasks.
 Experiments show consistent performance improvement through classification and segmentation tasks and verify the effectiveness of our method especially when the number of labeled data is limited.
 We hope that our approach can benefit the future point cloud works, and take one closer step to the harsh real-world setting, \ie, limited annotations.
 In the future, we will continue to study the point cloud pre-training method on large-scale datasets, and focus on finding an efficient way to take advantage of the large-scale point data.

 \begin{IEEEbiography}[{ }]{Chao Sun} received the B.E. degree in software engineering from Zhejiang University, China, in 2021.
 He is currently a master student with the School of Computer Science at Zhejiang University, China.
-His current research interests include point cloud classification and segmentation. \end{IEEEbiography}
+His current research interests include the 3D point cloud and the generative models. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhedong Zheng} received the B.S. degree in computer science from Fudan University, China, in 2016.
-He is currently a Ph.D. student with the School of Computer Science at University of Technology Sydney, Australia.
+\begin{IEEEbiography}[{ }]{Zhedong Zheng} received the Ph.D. degree from the University of Technology Sydney, Australia, in 2021 and the B.S. degree from Fudan University, China, in 2016.
+He is currently a postdoctoral research fellow at Sea-NExT joint lab, School of Computing, National University of Singapore.
 He was an intern at Nvidia Research (2018) and Baidu Research (2020).
 His research interests include robust learning for image retrieval, generative learning for data augmentation, and unsupervised domain adaptation. \end{IEEEbiography}